 61. Enter the total number of interviews conducted with inmates/residents/ detainees with a cognitive or functional disability (including intellectual disability, psychiatric disability, or speech disability) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
-Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
-The inmates/residents/detainees in this targeted category declined to be interviewed. b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/ residents/detainees).
-Neither of the detainees seemed to fit this category.
+Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: ■ Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees. ■ The inmates/residents/detainees in this targeted category declined to be interviewed. b.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+There was no detainees during the On-Site Review.
 62. Enter the total number of interviews conducted with inmates/residents/ detainees who are Blind or have low vision (i.e., visually impaired) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
 Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
 The inmates/residents/detainees in this targeted category declined to be interviewed.

-b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/ residents/detainees).
-Neither of the detainees seemed to fit this category.
-63. Enter the total number of interviews conducted with inmates/residents/ detainees who are Deaf or hard-of- hearing using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
+h Discuss your comphantian stratesis There was no detained during the On Cita b.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+There was no detainees during the On-Site Review.
+63. Enter the total number of interviews conducted with inmates/residents/ detainees who are Deaf or hard-of-hearing using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
 Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
 The inmates/residents/detainees in this targeted category declined to be interviewed. b.
-Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/ residents/detainees).
-Neither of the detainees seemed to fit this category.
+Discuss your corroboration strategies to determine if this population exists in the audited facility (e.g., based on information obtained from the PAQ; documentation reviewed onsite; and discussions with staff and other inmates/residents/detainees).
+There was no detainees during the On-Site Review.
 64. Enter the total number of interviews conducted with inmates/residents/ detainees who are Limited English Proficient (LEP) using the "Disabled and Limited English Proficient Inmates" protocol: 0 a.
 Select why you were unable to conduct at least the minimum required number of targeted inmates/residents/ detainees in this category: Facility said there were "none here" during the onsite portion of the audit and/or the facility was unable to provide a list of these inmates/residents/detainees.
 The inmates/residents/detainees in this targeted category declined to be interviewed.